Nicola Marinangeli: Formula Regional European Championship

 Marinangeli racing in the 2021 Formula Regional European Championship at the Red Bull Ring.

 Marinangeli racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

 In 2020, Marinangeli made his debut in the Formula Regional European Championship for KIC Motorsport at Imola.
-In the five races he competed in the Italian scored six points, leading to him finishing 17th and last in the drivers' championship.
+In the five races he competed in, he scored six points, leading to him finishing 17th and last in the drivers' championship.

-He joined Arden Motorsport for the 2021 season, partnering Alex Quinn and William Alatalo.
-Despite regular finishes in the top twenty Marinangeli was unable to reach the points once during the season, leading to 30th place in the standings at the end of the campaign.
+Marinangeli joined Arden Motorsport for the 2021 season, partnering Alex Quinn and William Alatalo.
+Despite regular finishes in the top-twenty, Marinangeli was unable to reach the points once during the season, leading to 30th place in the standings at the end of the campaign.

 FIA Formula 3 Championship

 2021

 Marinangeli tested for Charouz Racing System on the final two days of the FIA Formula 3 post-season test in November 2021.

 2025

 On 17 February 2025, it was confirmed that Marinangeli would make his FIA Formula 3 debut in the 2025 season after a spell out of single-seater racing, driving for AIX Racing.
 He experienced a challenging season, often languishing at the back of the grid; he took a best finish of 19th thrice and finished 36th in the standings, albeit second-last.
+Marinangeli was the lowest-finishing full-time driver of the season.